The-Tasty-Jaffa/SSK-spring-5v5-tournament-program/README.md

 Worst team will be eliminated

-New groups will be genarated and so on utill it becomes just 2 teams left
+New groups will be genarated of 4 and so on utill just 2 teams left

 The final 2 teams will battle in a best of 3.